ypriverol/github-paper/REVIEWS.md

    bioinformatics developers into the modern age.
 Minimally, I think that Git and GitHub should be removed from the title and all 'Rules' headers.

+> R/ We partially agree with the reviewer.
+In the current version of the manuscript we remove from some of the rules (the ones that explain concepts) the GitHub term.
+However, some of the rules are focus on the functionalities provided by Git, in those cases we keep the temr in the title for example **Rule 2**.
+Git as a protocol is used by different services such as GitHub, Bitbucket.
+For that reason we will keep the Git term in **Rule 2** because we would like to highligth the power of git compare with other version control systems.
+In the current version we removed the term from **Rule 7** making possible to highligth the concept rather than the service.

 4. The merits of individual recommendations should be reinforced with links to relevant examples, e.g., of an open issue, relevant